mdbc-tech/tutor-publish/README.rst

-Tutor plugin cookiecutter 🍪
+Tutor plugin edx publisher based on cookiecutter 🍪
 ============================

-This is a `cookiecutter <https://cookiecutter.readthedocs.io/en/latest/tutorial2.html>`__ for getting started with `Tutor plugins <https://docs.tutor.overhang.io/plugins.html>`__.
-It will generate a base scaffold for an empty tutor plugin that does, well, nothing.
+This is a `cookiecutter <https://cookiecutter.readthedocs.io/en/latest/tutorial2.html>`__ for installing open edx publisher modules  its based on `Tutor plugins <https://docs.tutor.overhang.io/plugins.html>`__. and I don't know if it will work
+.

 Requirements
 ------------